 - 7% to use of land, water and coastal marine,

 If an incident has the potential to seriously impact the environment, a Resource Management Officer will make a site visit at the earliest opportunity.

-Members of the public have an important role to play in protecting our natural resources.
-Each year, we receive approximately 4,000 reports regarding incidents with potential to harm the quality of our air, land or water.
+Protecting the environment is our top priority.
+The public play an important role in protecting our region’s natural resources.
+Every year, we receive approximately 4,400 reports regarding incidents with potential to harm the quality of our air, land, or water.